sd17fall/softdes.web/notes/genefinder-solutions.md

 ### `get_complement` – other approaches

-The implementation techniques above used "data-shaped code", where the data is the number of nucleotides (`A`, `C`, `T`, and `G`).
-They had one `if` or `elif` statement for each nucleotide.
-If you added another nucleotide, you'd add more code.
-(It could happen!
-RNA uses **U**racil instead of **T**hymine.)
+The implementation techniques above used "data-shaped code".
+One of the pieces of data in this case is the list of nucleotides (`A`, `C`, `T`, and `G`).
+(The other is the nucleotide we're taking the complement of.)
+The function contains an `if` or `elif` statement for each nucleotide.
+If you were to add another nucleotide, you'd have to add aother `if` statement.

-The following approaches put the list of nucleotides into values, instead of lists of lines of code.
+The following approaches put the list of nucleotides into values instead of `if` statements.

 ```python